mohamedsahadkp/aws-serverless-app/README.md

 # serverless
 A simple contact us page appplication build using serverless architecture.
-For architecture i used aws s3, cloudfront, lambda, api-gateway and dynamodb
+For serverless architecture we used aws s3, cloudfront, lambda, api-gateway and dynamodb

 ####s3 - Keep html files
 ####cloudfront - Accelerates delivery of our websites (A CDN service)